opeyemiajibola/ieeeukiyp.github.io/_posts/2019-10-23-stem-symposium-leeds-2019-schedule.md

 foraging task.
 A maximum reduction in foraging time of 83% was achieved in one world configuration.

-**Menwa Alshammeri**

-Jouf University
+### Menwa Alshammeri - Jouf University

-**Enhancing Topic Modeling for Quran Using Paragraph Vectors**

-Having a good representation of short text like Quran can benefit the semantic understanding and inferring coherent topics.
+**Enhancing Topic Modeling for Quran Using Paragraph Vectors** Having a good representation of short text like Quran can benefit the semantic understanding and inferring coherent topics.
 The Quran has been the subject of numerous studies due to its linguistic and spiritual value.
 Scholars have studied Quran for its topics.
 They have drawn out